Skip to main content

 Do Arizona contractor bonds need federal surety certification?

 Yes, Arizona ROC bonds must be issued by surety companies authorized to do business in Arizona and certified under 31 U.S.C.
 9304.
 Federal certification ensures the surety carrier meets Treasury Department financial standards and has the capacity to pay claims.
-The ROC maintains a list of approved surety carriers, and bonds from non-approved carriers will be rejected.
+Bonds must be executed by the contractor as principal with a corporation authorized to transact surety business in the state, with evidence submitted to the registrar in a form acceptable to the registrar.

 Official Arizona Contractor Resources